tbm-2303/OLA1-SI/report/report.md

 - bus.

 Each has its own advantages and disadvantages.
 In the hub-and-spoke model, the EAI system is at the center (the hub), and interacts with the applications via the spokes.
-In the bus model, the EAI system is the bus (or is implemented as a resident module in an already existing message bus or message-oriented middleware).[citation needed]
+In the bus model, the EAI system is the bus (or is implemented as a resident module in an already existing message bus or message-oriented middleware).
 Most large enterprises use zoned networks to create a layered defense against network oriented threats.
 For example, an enterprise typically has a credit card processing
 (PCI-compliant) zone, a non-PCI zone, a data zone, a DMZ zone to proxy external user access, and an IWZ zone to proxy internal user access.
 Applications need to integrate across multiple zones.
-The Hub and spoke model would work better in this case
+The Hub and spoke model would work better in this case.

 ---